 In the workplace, excessive sleepiness can greatly increase the likelihood of a workplace accident, which can result in injury and even death.
 Sleep deprivation also has a significant impact on other aspects of job performance, including productivity, task management, and meeting goals.

-What Is the Relationship Between Sleep Deprivation and Workplace Accidents?
+The Relationship Between Sleep Deprivation and Workplace Accidents

 These workplace accidents can have dire consequences.
 In a Swedish study of over 50,000 workers, those who self-reported disturbed sleep were twice as likely to die in an accident related to the workplace.

 Why Does Sleep Deprivation Cause Workplace Accidents?